-Addressing access barriers requires both immediate solutions and longer-term changes.
+Addressing access barriers requires both immediate practical solutions and longer-term systemic changes.
 This section examines concrete steps that can be taken to improve access and provides policy recommendations to ensure the sustainable and equitable implementation of psychedelic therapy across Europe.

-9.3.1 Financial Geographic and Access Solutions
+9.3.1 Financial and Geographic Access Solutions